 For all other types of animals, consult the website of the destination country for specific requirements.
 The IATA shipper's certification is required for U.S. outbound international or interline transfer shipments.
 Also, please read the IATA shipper's instructions and responsibilities.

-We strongly recommend hiring a professional pet shipper to manage your international travel.
+This requirement does not apply to anyone shipping internationally from the U.S., but we do recommend using a professional pet shipper to ensure a smooth process.
 IPATA professionals specialize in pet travel preparation and procuring your required documents, including health certificates, import/export permits and paperwork for freight forwarders and customs brokers.
 IPATA members also work closely with you to focus on your pet's well-being.

 Here are some important things you should know when planning international pet travel: